ifoxfoot/fqacalc/README.md

 #### Function Arguments

-All of the metric functions have the same arguments. (two don’t have the native argument)
+All of the metric functions have the same arguments. (and two don’t have the native argument)

 -   **x**: A data frame containing a list of plant species.
 This data frame *must* have one of the following columns: `scientific_name` or